crowdsourcing-class/crowdsourcing-class.github.io/syllabus.md

 - Categorization system: motivation, quality control, aggregation, human skill, process flow
 ####Reading
 	- "The Wisdom of Crowds" Chapter 4 - Putting the Pieces Together
+	- [Worker Evaluation in Crowdsourcing: Gold Data or Multiple Workers?](http://www.behind-the-enemy-lines.com/2010/09/worker-evaluation-in-crowdsourcing-gold.html), Panos Ipeirotis' blog post estimating the quality of workers.

+###Upcoming: [Programming concepts for human computation]()
+- People as function calls, decomposing complex tasks into simpler subtasks
+- Memorizataion, parallel processing, iterative refinement
+####Reading
 	- "The Wisdom of Crowds" Chapter 5 - Shall We Dance?
 	- [Exploring Iterative and Parallel Human Computation Processes](readings/downloads/programming/LittleEtAl.pdf), by researchers out of MIT and University of Washington.
 (This paper wins the prize for the best quote : "We considered other puzzle possibilities, but were concerned that they might be too fun.")
 	- ["TurKit: Human Computation Algorithms on Mechanical Turk"](readings/downloads/programming/Turkit.pdf), the research from the above paper applied
-	- [Worker Evaluation in Crowdsourcing: Gold Data or Multiple Workers?](http://www.behind-the-enemy-lines.com/2010/09/worker-evaluation-in-crowdsourcing-gold.html), Panos Ipeirotis' blog post estimating the quality of workers.

-###Upcoming: [Programming concepts for human computation]()
-- People as function calls</li>
-- Designing good HITs: Decomposing complex tasks into simpler subtasks</li>
-- Memorizataion, parallel processing, iterative refinement</li>
-- Controlling quality</li>

 ###Date Upcoming : [The economics of crowdsourcing]()
 - Pricing HITs, incentivizing Turkers
 - Ensuring high quality data, balancing cost and quality
 ####Reading
-	- "The Wisdom of Crowds" Chapter 9 - Committees, Juries, and Teams
 	- "The Wisdom of Crowds" Chapter 10 - The Company
+	- "The Wisdom of Crowds" Chapter 11 - Markets
 	- [Financial Incentives and the "Performance of Crowds"](readings/downloads/econ/MasonAndWatts.pdf)
 	- [Cheap and Fast - But is it Good?](readings/downloads/econ/SnowEtAl.pdf), about the using non-expert workers to collect expert-quality data.
 	- [Get Another Label?
 Improving Data Quality and Data Mining Using Multiple, Noisy Labelers](readings/downloads/econ/ShengEtAl.pdf), about using redundant labeling to improve data quality and how to balance cost and quality